-The following instructions are intended to provide the necessary information and procedures to facilitate the processing of a Surface Mining Permit application.
-Cooperation with these instructions will insure that the application can be processed in the most expeditious manner possible.
+The following instructions are intended to provide the necessary information and procedures to facilitate the processing of a Surface Mining Permit/Reclamation Plan application.
+Cooperation with these instructions will ensure that the application can be processed in the most expeditious manner possible.